Making edible fake blood is an easy undertaking. This Halloween recipe uses just two ingredients: sugar and juice and tastes fang-tastic!

 - 2 cups tart cherry juice (we used RW Knudsen brand which can be found in the organic section of many grocery stores)

-Once the syrup has cooled, sore it in the refrigerator until ready to use
+- Once the syrup has cooled, store it in the refrigerator until ready to use

 - Depending on your elevation, jam stage will vary.
 You want to cook the sugar syrup to about 3-5 degrees below jam stage, so use this guide to calculate the desired temparature based on elevation.